Happy Place (film)

-Happy Place is a Canadian drama film, directed by Helen Shaver and released in 2020.
+Happy Place is a 2020 Canadian drama film, directed by Helen Shaver.
 An adaptation of the theatrical play by Pamela Mala Sinha, the film centres on a group of women residing at an inpatient mental health clinic after various personal crises.

 The film's cast includes Sinha, Clark Backo, Marie-Eve Perron, Tara Rosling, Liisa Repo-Martell, Jennifer Wigmore, Sheila McCarthy and Mary Walsh.
 The film commenced production in September 2019 in the Parry Sound District, primarily at Lake Rosseau.

-The film premiered on September 20, 2020 at the Cinéfest Sudbury International Film Festival, and subsequently screened at the 2020 Vancouver International Film Festival.
+The film premiered on September 20, 2020 at the 2020 Cinéfest Sudbury International Film Festival, and subsequently screened at the 2020 Vancouver International Film Festival.